ErazerBrecht/CodeGenie/README.md

 Today (11/01/2016).
 The day we have to present everything, Heroku decided to fuck off.
 Yeah, it couldn't find any new revisions while there where roughly 200 new commits.
 Looks like I'm not the only one who have this problem (google: no new revisions were found).
 It's caused by our 'subtree'.

 It's 3 o'clock, my alarm is set in 4h.
 And we have no cloud on a cloud application...
 No time for changing to another cloud provider.
 Heroku supports pushing code from GitHub.
 But one problem this repo is a private repo not owned by me.
-And I guess the owned are not awake any more...
+And I guess the owners are not awake any more...
 My only hope is the Dropbox feature of Heroku.
 But it's still Dropbox, it never works when it has to...

 After 5 tries uploading the code with Dropbox I had no success.
 It's time to move this project to the root folder... </br>
 I did it, was a painfull commit.
 I really wanted to avoid this.
 But time is running out!